-What Are Hallucinogens
+What Are Hallucinogens?

-Abuse of Hallucinogens
+Abuse Of Hallucinogens

-Hallucinogens Drug Dependence and Addiction
+Hallucinogenic Drug Dependence And Addiction

-Although addiction to these types of drugs is less common than other substances, many people can still develop a dependence on them.
+Although addiction to these types of drugs is less common than with other substances, many people can still develop a dependence on Hallucinogens.
 A physical addiction is marked by tolerance to the drug, meaning more is needed to achieve the initial high.
 It is also recognized by the presence of withdrawal symptoms when stopping use.

 A psychological dependence can take place when:

-- The user feels the need to take the drug more frequently
+- The user feels the need to take the drug more frequently.

-- Continuing use despite recognizing the severe consequences of doing so
+- The user continues to take the drug despite recognizing the severe consequences of doing so.

 Don’t write off your addiction if you think you need help.

-Magic mushrooms (also called psychedelic mushrooms or shrooms) are mushrooms that contain the psychedelic drugs psilocybin and psilocin.
-These hallucinogenic substances are chemically similar to LSD.
+Magic Mushrooms (also called Psychedelic Mushrooms or Shrooms) are mushrooms that contain the Psychedelic drugs Psilocybin and Psilocin.
+These Hallucinogenic substances are chemically similar to LSD.

 - Frightening hallucinations